Welcome to Sydney Gut Clinic

 At the Sydney Gut Clinic, our highly qualified gastroenterologists specialise in diagnosing and treating a multitude of conditions at our state-of-the-art facility.

-If you’re experiencing symptoms like a burning sensation in the throat, get in touch with our specialists today for the support you need.
+If you’re experiencing symptoms like a burning in the throat, get in touch with our specialists today for the support you need.

 You can find our clinic at the Alexandria Specialist Day Hospital.